-One invasive species in Maryland is nutria (Myocastor coypus), a large semi-aquatic rodent from South America.
+One invasive species in Maryland was the nutria (Myocastor coypus), a large semi-aquatic rodent from South America.
 Nutria consume the roots of wetland vegetation which results in erosion of wetlands.
 Thousands of acres of wetlands have been lost on the Eastern shore due to this animal's ravenous eating habits as well as to land subsidence.
 The loss of wetland habitat impacts many species which depend on wetlands for food and shelter resources.
+Through coordinated efforts, the nutria was declared eradicated in Maryland in 2022.